 - 1. Click Configuration, LACP, Configuration - 2.
 Evoke to enable or disable the LACP on the port of the switch.
 Scroll the Key parameter with Auto or Specific Default is Auto. - 3.
 Scroll the Role with Active or Passive.
 Default is Active - 4.
-Click the Apply to Apply the setting - 5.
+Click the save to save the setting - 5.
 If you want to cancel the setting then you need to click the reset button.
-It will revert to previously Saved values
+It will revert to previously saved values